aawadallak/Comments-section/README.md

 Enjoy!
 ```

-## 💪 How to contribute to the project?
+## 💪 How to contribute to the project

 1. Do a **fork** of the project.
 2. Create a new branch with your changes: `git checkout -b my-feature`